Quitting your day job with a 7-Eleven Franchise?

 - Financial reports

-- Equipment maintenance (you will still be responsible for daily cleaning).
+- Equipment maintenance (you’ll still be responsible for daily cleaning)

 Don’t I own the lease, though?